Assistant professor of practice

 Giving back to young, aspiring musicians is a high priority for Kennedy, who has conducted drum clinics worldwide and produced online, educational videos.
 He is a spokesman for some of the finest equipment manufacturers including Pearl Drums, Zildjian Cymbals, Evans Drumheads, and ProMark Sticks.

-Joining the Thornton faculty in Fall 2018, Kennedy is taking over the duties of drumset instruction for Ndugu Chancler, longtime faculty member and one of the founders of the Popular Music program.
+In 2018, Kennedy took over duties of drumset instruction for the late Ndugu Chancler, longtime faculty member and one of the founders of the Popular Music program.